 The center of the front axle (axle plane) may not extend over the starting line.
-The starting commands shall be as follows: 100M & 400M - "On Your Marks", "Set", firing of starting device.
-800M - "On Your Marks", firing of the staring device.
-No mention of being "wheelers" is appropriate.
+The commands in all Wheelchair Division races shall be, "Wheelers set" followed by the firing of the starting device.

 The finish

 The finish of the race occurs when the center of the front axle (axle plane) crosses the finish line.